FudaWiki/fudawiki-files/hanafuda.md

 Since most [Kabufuda](/en/kabufuda) games use only the numbers on the cards, A hanafuda deck can be used to play Kabufuda games, since each flower represents a **month** of the year, which corresponds to a **number** in a kabufuda deck.
 In games where special cards are used, Bright cards are typically used as their substitute.

 ## As a Mekurifuda Substitute
 Hanafuda decks can and have been used to play Mekuri-kei fishing games.
-It is for this reason that theory that Hanafuda was used as a substitute for [Mekurifuda](/en/mekurifuda) after they have been banned by the government was created.
+This is why the theory was created that hanafuda were used as a substitute for [Mekurifuda](/en/mekurifuda) after they were banned by the government.

 > However, historical evidence suggests that games using Hanafuda and games using Mekurifuda decks coexisted in the Kamigata region of Japan.
 There is also another theory that Mekurifuda were used as a substitute for playing hanafuda games, not the other way around.
 {.is-warning}